leozoroaster/leozoroaster.github.io/_pages/about.md

   - /about.html
 ---

-I'm Zhou Lu, a fourth-year CS PhD student at Princeton University, advised by Professor [Elad Hazan](https://www.ehazan.com/).
-Before Princeton, I received my bachelor's degree in Math from Peking University, advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/).
+I'm Zhou Lu, a fourth-year PhD student in the Department of Computer Science at Princeton University.
+I'm fortunate to be advised by Professor [Elad Hazan](https://www.ehazan.com/).
+Before Princeton, I received a B.S. degree in Math from Peking University, advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/).
 I'm interested in machine learning theory.

 Recent Manuscripts
 ======